Platform

 </script>

 Add a WebSite schema alongside it in the same @graph array.
 Two schema types.
 15 minutes.
-You just crossed the first trust threshold in Claude's compound scoring.
+Schema stacking is one of the strongest provenance-trust signals AI engines look at - each additional type validates the others.

 Impact: 3-5 points.
 Time: 5 minutes.